Social Impact Artist Award

 - Support individual artists or artist collectives in Denver who are actively engaged in addressing social issues through their creative practice.

-- Showcase the impact of socially engaged art in promoting dialogue, raising awareness about the cultural diversity in our city, and fostering partnerships and collaborations to support thriving communities.
+- Showcase the impact of socially engaged art in promoting discourse, celebrating Denver’s rich cultural heritage, and fostering partnerships that help communities thrive.

-- Prioritize and amplify the perspectives and experiences of artists and culture bearers who identify with historically marginalized communities.
+- Prioritize and amplify the perspectives and experiences of artists and culture bearers from historically marginalized communities.

 - Elevate the profile of Denver as a center for socially conscious artistic expression and innovation.